 Natalie wants to collect emotion labels for a classification task.
-She has a dataset of 1000 tweets, and wants to label each tweet with the most dominant emotion that it expresses.
+She has a dataset of 1000 forum posts, and wants to label each one with the most dominant emotion that it expresses.

 Before she begins, she needs to decide on a reasonable set of annotation labels....